Dragana Mirković: Personal life

 During the 1990s Mirković married Serbian politician Zoran Bašanović.
 The wedding was done secretly in a chapel in Las Vegas and was not legally recognized.
 Later, after the couple separated, Mirković moved to Vienna, Austria.

 In 1999, Mirković married Austrian-Bosnian Croat businessman Toni Bijelić.
 They have two children together, Marko and Manuela.
 In 2023, Mirković and her husband, Toni Bijelić, were greeted by actor Jean-Claude Van Damme upon their arrival in Hollywood, CA and were accompanied by Ukrainian actress Marina Mazepa, ahead of her US tour, which commenced in Phoenix, AZ.
 On 27 March 2024, she announced via press release that she filed documents for divorce from her husband of 24 years and revealed they had not been living together for a few years.
 She also spoke about her divorce to 24sata and RTV Pink Television where she openly discussed that the process was one of the hardest things in her life emotionally she had to go through.

 Artistry

 Musical style

-Mirković is known for her "oriental" style of turbo folk.
+Mirković is known for her ‘oriental' style of folk and turbo folk.
 Her performance is often sentimental— resulting with songs in which the theme of female suffering in romantic relationships is prominent.